Briar Schwaller-Hürlimann: Women's

 Schwaller-Hürlimann rejoined her sister Corrie's team for the 2023–24 season as the alternate.
 She played in two events for the team, finishing fourth at the 2023 Oslo Cup and reaching the semifinals of the 2024 International Bernese Ladies Cup.
 At the 2024 Swiss Women's Championship, the team won just one game and failed to make the playoff round.
-In mixed doubles, Briar and Yannick won their second consecutive Swiss Mixed Doubles Curling Championship, defeating Schwaller-Hürlimann's former teammate Carole Howald and Pablo Lachat in the final.
-At the 2024 World Mixed Doubles Curling Championship, they would finish 6–3 in the round robin, qualifying for the playoffs, but would finish 4th after losing 6–5 to Norway's Kristin Skaslien and Magnus Nedregotten.
-They would later be named the Swiss representatives for the 2026 Winter Olympics mixed doubles tournament.
+Schwaller-Hürlimann would later announce that she would step back from team curling to focus on mixed doubles.